matthiaskoenig/annotatedb/README.md

 USER: adb
 PASSWORD: adb
 ```
-The database contains the following main tables:
+The database contains the following main tables (see schema below):
 - `adb_collection`: A data source or miriam collection for annotation or xref information
 - `adb_annotation`: The combination of a term from a collection and the given collection
 - `adb_mapping`: Mapping between annotations, from source annotation to target annotation.
 The kind of mapping is defined by the qualifier.
 E.g. the qualifier `BQM_IS` encodes that the source annotation `is` the target annotation.
 - `adb_evidence`: Evidence for the given mapping between annotations.

-In addition a materialized view for the mapping is provided which allows very easy filtering of
+In addition a materialized view for the mapping is provided which allows easy filtering and search of
-mapped annotations: `mapping_view`.
+mapped annotations and annotation synonyms: `mapping_view`.
 For most use cases the `mapping_view` is the table to work with.

 <img alt="Database schema" src="./docs/images/schema_v0.1.0.png" width="400"/>